mglasder/dl-by-doing/README.md

-# dl-by-doing
-Deep Learning by doing: My implementations of Deep Learning models from (scientific) articles
+# Deep Learning by doing: My implementations of Deep Learning models from (scientific) articles